 Add To Favorites

 Tarantulas are huge, hairy, and terrifying!
-Learn more about this colorful, mysterious arthropod before you design your own colorful, eight-legged creature.
+Learn more about this colorful, mysterious arthropod before designing one's own colorful, eight-legged creature.

-Fold construction paper in half.
-Use Crayola® Erasable Colored Pencils to sketch the large head and even larger thorax (body) of your spider.
-Cut out your sketches with Crayola Scissors.
-You will have two identical shapes of each piece, one each for the top and bottom.
+Instruct students to fold construction paper in half.
+Use Crayola® Erasable Colored Pencils to sketch the large head and even larger thorax (body) of the spider.
+Cut out sketches with Crayola Scissors.
+Students will have two identical shapes of each piece, one each for the top and bottom.
 Use Crayola Twistables to create a vividly colored head and body.
 Color all four pieces.
-Try contrasting stripes, dots, plaid, zigzags, or any design for your new species.
+Try contrasting stripes, dots, plaid, zigzags, or any design for this new species.